-As with most Philodendron or other epiphytes, this plant prefers to propagate via stem cuttings.
+As with most Philodendron or other epiphytes, this plant prefers to propagate via stem cutting.

 Before the Silver Sword puts out full-sized aerial roots, they begin as nodes; these little brown bumps on the stems of your plants are vital during propagation, so make sure one or two are toward the bottom of your cutting so they can turn into regular roots.

-You can put your cutting in a hydroponic set-up (pop into a glass with some water), or a semi-hydroponic (everything from before, but some sphagnum or perlite thrown into the mix) arrangement, too – this plant isn’t picky!
+You can put your cutting in a hydroponic set-up (pop into a glass with some water), or a semi-hydroponic (everything from before, but some sphagnum or perlite thrown into the mix) arrangement too.

 Varieties & Similar Plants